MultimodalObserver-2/mo/ui/README.md

 - **Build targets**:
   - Ensure you're on the correct operating system when running platform-specific builds (e.g., `build:mac` on macOS).
   - You can use `build:unpack` for raw builds without creating platform installers.
+- **Storybook**:
+  - Use `npm run storybook` to explore and visually test all React UI components.
+  - Use `npm run build-storybook` to generate a static Storybook for documentation hosting.
 ---